I am altering my course to starboard

 Between 1652 and 1864 there were three squadrons of the Royal Navy, with red, white and blue ensigns.
 Each squadron had its admirals, vice-admirals and rear admirals; Lord Nelson was Vice Admiral of the White; the Admiral of the Red was also Admiral of the Fleet.

 n An ensign was once a junior officer responsible for carrying the ensign.
 It is now a rank in the US Navy comparable with a midshipman.

 A synthetic resin which, when activated with a hardener, becomes hard.
-Its low viscosity allows it to penetrate the surface of materials such as wood and so it is widely used as a glue.
+Its low viscosity allows it to penetrate the surface and the end-grain of materials such as wood and so it is widely used as a glue.
 It has the advantage of filling large gaps.